Last updated 15 February 2019

 A cyclist must not ride within two metres of the rear of a moving motor vehicle continuously for more than 200 metres (reg 255).

 An individual riding a bicycle must wear an approved bicycle helmet securely fitted and fastened (reg 256 Road Rules Regulation).
 Any passenger on a bicycle that is moving or stationary must also wear an approved bicycle helmet securely fitted and fastened, unless that passenger is a paying passenger on a three or four-wheel bicycle.
-The term ‘approved bicycle helmet’ is defined in sch 5 of the Road Rules Regulation to mean a helmet that complies with Australian Standard 2063.1 and 2063.2 or another standard the chief executive considers at least equal to that standard.
+The term ‘approved bicycle helmet’ is defined in sch 5 of the Road Rules Regulation to mean a helmet that complies with Australian Standard AS 2063 or AS/NZS 2063, or another standard the chief executive considers at least equal to that standard.

 A person is exempt from wearing a bicycle helmet if the person is carrying a current doctor’s certificate stating that, for a stated period, the person cannot wear a bicycle helmet for medical reasons or because of a physical characteristic of the person, and it would be unreasonable to require the person to wear a bicycle helmet (reg 256(4)).